awsdocs/aws-codecommit-user-guide/doc_source/how-to-commit-comment.md

    The page for that commit is displayed, along with any comments\.

-## Add and Reply to Comments on a Commit in a Repository<a name="how-to-commit-comment-add-console"></a>
+## Add and reply to comments on a commit in a repository<a name="how-to-commit-comment-add-console"></a>

 You can use the CodeCommit console to add comments to the comparison of a commit and a parent, or to the comparison between two specified commits\.
-You can also reply to comments\.
+You can also reply to comments with emojis, with your own comments, or both\.

-### Add and Reply to Comments on a Commit \(Console\)<a name="how-to-commit-comment-add-cpage"></a>
+### Add and reply to comments on a commit \(console\)<a name="how-to-commit-comment-add-cpage"></a>

-You can add and reply to comments to a commit\.
-Your comments are marked as belonging to the IAM user or role you used to sign in to the console\.
+You can add and reply to comments to a commit with text and with emojis\.
+Your comments and emojis are marked as belonging to the IAM user or role you used to sign in to the console\.

 **To add and reply to comments on a commit**